 Problem

 PHP packages/frameworks/libraries/scripts we work with might require different PHP extensions.
 In this case the Intl extension is needed to work with using Internationalization Functions.
+What is Internationalization?
+Got any of these error messages?- Zend InputFilter requires intl PHP extension

 - The requested PHP extension intl is missing from your system